 An Information Centre will be established at the municipality office during implementation to disseminate all the documents related to the project activities.
 Based on the public information disclosure policy, PCO and the municipality will unveil the information through its website.
 The budget allocations for for Stakeholder consultation as well as dissemination of project information is RS 8,00,000 included in BoQ (AoC- 9.03).
-The information dissemination plan for Dulegaunda - Lamagaun Road (Dulegaunda - Lila Chowk Section) project is presented in Table 7.12 mechanism etc.) Officer Radio Clip Project leaflets and Fact Sheet Project details, Implementing agencies, project period - 2 times PIU, Information Officer Doubled sided color A4 500 copies meetings, focus group discussion with relevant Implementing agencies, project period etc. 2 time in PIU, Information Officer
+The information dissemination plan for Dulegaunda - Lamagaun Road (Dulegaunda - Lila Chowk Section) project is presented in Table 7.12 mechanism etc.) Officer Radio Clip Project leaflets and Fact Sheet Project details, Implementing agencies, project period - 2 times PIU, Information Officer Doubled sided color A4 500 copies Face to face engagements - meetings, focus group discussion with relevant stakeholders including vulnerable groups such as women's groups and indigenous groups. project period etc. 2 time in PIU, Information Officer